futureproofmusicschool/milestone-widget/reference/STRUCTUREDOUTPUTPARSER10.md

     }
   ],
   "halves": {
-    "H1": "Foundations locked: you can build and arrange complete tracks with solid sound design and mixing skills.
-Ready to craft your signature style.", "H2": "Branding and release prep mastered; EP released with first 1,000 streams and a sustainable creation schedule for continued growth."
+    "H1": "In the first half of this course sequence, you'll establish your foundation: building and arranging complete tracks with solid sound design and mixing skills.
+By milestone 5, you'll be ready to craft your signature style with the technical confidence to execute your creative vision.", "H2": "The second half of this course sequence focuses on professional polish and release strategy.
+You'll master branding and release preparation, culminating in your EP launch with targeted growth strategies for reaching your first 1,000 streams and building a sustainable creation schedule."
   },
   "kpi": [
     "4 finished tracks",